mossbanay/Psychology-3-4/Notes/U4AOS1.md

 ##### Examples of fixed-action patterns

+- Funnel-web spiders spinning tubular webs to catch prey (very specific)
+- Male bowerbird creating a blue coloured mound of twigs to attract a female.
 - Salmon swimming upstream to spawn
-- Spiders spinning webs to catch prey
 - Bees dancing to show others where nectar is
 - Species of birds which know what time of the year to migrate